JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_customize.md

 ### Custom Icon Palette Colors

-Icon Palettes are predefined UI Theme color keys that describe a single color in an `Actions` or `Objects` context.
+Icon Palettes are predefined theme color keys that describe a single color in an `Actions` or `Objects` context.

 #### Icon Colors in "Actions" and "Objects" Contexts